hashgraph/solo/test/scripts/README.md

-# Generate node gossip key using openssl
+# Node key generation

 There are two scripts to generate node gossip keys in `pkcs12` format (`*.pfx` files) as below:

-* `legacy-key-generate.sh`: It generates keys using `keytool` in legacy format where each nodes keys are combined in a single `pfx` file.
+* `resources/scripts/gen-legacy-keys.sh`: It generates keys using `keytool` in legacy format where each nodes keys are combined in a single `pfx` file.
-* `standard-key-generate.sh`: It generates keys using `openssl` where each private and public keys are separate `pfx` as well as `pem` files
+* `test/scripts/gen-openssl-keys.sh`: Experimental script.
+It generates keys using `openssl` where each private and public keys are separate files (`pfx` as well as `pem`)

 In order to generate keys in PEM format for 3 nodes (`node0,node1,node3`), you may run the script as below:

 ```
-./standard-key-generate.sh node0,node1,node3 <keysDir>
+./gen-openssl-keys.sh node0,node1,node3 <keysDir>
 ```

 Or,

 ```
-./legacy-key-generate.sh node0,node1,node3 <keysDir>
+./gen-openssl-keys.sh node0,node1,node3 <keysDir>
 ```

 ## Useful commands for reference